-Class 13 - April 20 / 22 Multiparty Negotiation
+Class 13 Multiparty Negotiation GRADED NEGOTIATION TODAY

 The majority of this class is the Deeport negotiation and debrief.
 It is a 6-party negotiation and you will require more than 90 minutes.
-See the back of this page [hardcopy version] for your role assignments.
+Role-specific information will be distributed the week before.
+This case is quite involved, leave ample time to prepare.